silvareal/frickle/README.md

 A rules engine only catches what someone already thought to encode.
-The idea here: find transactions that _behave like_ past flagged cases — near neighbours in feature space — even when no rule matches.
+The idea here: find transactions that _behave like_ past flagged cases — near neighbours in feature space, even when no rule matches.
 We turn each transaction into one vector, store it in Ahnlich with its label as metadata, and classify a new transaction by a k-NN vote (k=5, cosine similarity) against that store.